 - Incidents resulting in specific disciplinary consequences as a percent of all incidents.
 These percents are calculated by counting incidents resulting in specific disciplinary consequences, e.g. expulsion, and dividing that count by the total count of incidents, i.e. incidents resulting in suspension or expulsion combined.

-All incidents resulting in disciplinary removals are reported by incident type (e.g. assault, alcohol, etc).
+All incidents resulting in discipline removals are reported by Discipline Descriptor (e.g. assault, alcohol, etc).
 Incident types are sometimes grouped into broader categories (i.e. weapon/drug related, not weapon/drug related) for reporting purposes.
-If an incident resulting in removal of a student is associated with multiple incident types then summaries are based on the primary incident type, i.e. the primary reason for removal.
+If an incident resulting in removal of a student is associated with multiple incidents or Discipline actions, then summaries are based on the primary behavior.
 The most serious infraction or offense committed is the primary reason for removal.

 - The primary focus of incident reporting is on counting incidents so counts of incidents are for the school year of the incident date regardless of when the removal resulting from the incident occurred.